JoaoHenz/JoaoHenz.github.io/index.md

 </p>

 # Current Projects:

+## Game Programmer at Izyplay Game Studio:
+### September, 2020 -> Present
-I am currently working with two companies from Porto Alegre.
-Both are small teams and work at distance:
+I am currently working with at Izyplay Game Studio in Porto Alegre.

+# Old freelancer work:

 ## Software Developer at MegaDev:
-### October, 2019 -> Present
+### October, 2019 -> October, 2020
 In MegaDev I work with a team of 4 developers at a distance.
 This project involves the complete development of a MMORPG inspired by a classic of the genre using the Unity Engine.
 I am responsible for almost all client related systems and we are in late stages of development, joining front and backend of the project.

 ![Vendor NPC](/assets/images/mega1.png)